 Never accept any payment from the insurance company before consulting with a dog bite lawyer–especially if you or your loved one has suffered a catastrophic injury.
 If you accept compensation now, you may be giving up your right to file additional claims in the future.
 Only an experienced dog attack attorney can help you determine the full value of your case in terms of past, present, and future medical bills, past, and future lost income, and additional losses for you and your family.
 Call Warren and Barren County, Kentucky personal injury lawyer Flora Templeton Stuart immediately at (888) 782-9090 to investigate your dog bite injury claim.

-The Law Firm of Flora Templeton Stuart works on a contingency fee basis.
+Flora Templeton Stuart Accident Injury Lawyers works on a contingency fee basis.
 That means we only get paid if you get paid in your truck wreck injury case.
 Contact Warren and Barren County, Kentucky dog bite accident attorney Flora Templeton Stuart at (888) 782-9090 for a free initial consultation twenty-four hours a day/seven days a week.

-Those who have suffered a dog bite injury in Kentucky should speak with our qualified dog bite lawyer at the Law Firm of Flora Templeton Stuart.
+Those who have suffered a dog bite injury in Kentucky should speak with our qualified dog bite lawyer at Flora Templeton Stuart Accident Injury Lawyers.
 We have decades of experience and have produced tens of millions of dollars in results.
 Contact us today and schedule a free, no-obligation consultation.
 We serve the communities of both Glasgow and Bowling Green.